Estimated reading time: 0 minutes

 Once your agenda is outlined, it is time to distribute it to your employees.
 Again, knowing the items covered in your meeting will help them prepare and not be caught off guard.

 To keep your meeting productive, keep the number of attendees to a minimum.
 Invite employees responsible for the tasks or projects that will be discussed.
 If not, your other employees will sit there and not provide any valuable input.

 Keep your meetings short.

 If you have a clear agenda for your meeting, you and your key staffers will stay focused on the tasks and less time socializing with meaningless chitter-chatter.
 If you have your remote workers attend the meeting using video software, choose a time that works around their schedule.
 Set a time limit beforehand, and do your best to stick to it.

 If anyone starts discussing an unrelated topic, let them know that it can be addressed later.
 Talking about something that has nothing to do with your meeting will frustrate your employees and cause them to lose interest in your goals.
 For example, you do not need to invite your company’s IT team to attend a meeting that covers sales and cash flow forecasts.

 Whether your meeting is to provide information, gather information, solve a problem, or discuss a new business opportunity, it needs to end with action items.
 Take notes during your meeting and send a follow-up email that lists everyone’s responsibilities.
-As you know, your employees are busy, and they might forget what they were supposed to do.
-A list of action items will remind them of their responsibilities.
+Your employees are busy and might forget what they were supposed to do.
+A list of action items will remind them of their duties.